Ofadiman/data-structures/readme.md

 with no children are called leaves.
 Trees are used to represent hierarchical relationships and to enable efficient searching, insertion, and deletion operations.
 Tree supports the following operations:

-- `FindNodeByID` - This operation searches the whole tree for a node with given ID.
+- `FindNodeByID`: Find a node in the tree by its unique ID, returning an error if the node is not found.
-- `Insert` - This operation inserts a node in the `children` list of the node with given ID.
+- `Insert`: Insert a new child node under a parent node with the specified parent ID.
-- `Delete` - This operation deletes a node with given ID.
+- `Delete`: Remove a node with a specified ID from the tree, including detaching it from its parent and updating the parent's children list.
-- `ForEachNodeDepthFirst` - This operation executes provided callback function for each node of the tree in depth-first manner.
+- `ForEachNodeDepthFirst`: Perform a depth-first traversal of the tree, calling a provided callback function for each visited node.
-- `ForEachNodeBreadthFirst` - This operation executes provided callback function for each node of the tree in breadth-first manner.
+- `ForEachNodeBreadthFirst`: Perform a breadth-first traversal of the tree, calling a provided callback function for each visited node.
-- `Serialize` - This operation serializes the tree into JSON object.
+- `Serialize`: Convert the tree into a JSON-formatted string, including all nodes and their relationships.
-- `Deserialize` - This operation restores the tree from JSON object.
+- `Deserialize`: Reconstruct a tree from a JSON-formatted string, ensuring compatibility with the Serialize method and preserving node relationships.
-- `Height` - This operation returns the current height of the tree.
+- `Height`: Calculate and return the height of the tree, which is the maximum number of edges in the longest path from the root to a leaf.

 **Some important properties of trees are:**